 Get kids’ sizes when they register for VBS so you can order the shirts in advance.
 Also, order an estimated number of T-shirts for children who’ll register at the door.

 3. Souvenir Photos

 Decorate a corner of your church in the motif of your theme.
 Designate an official photographer and give him or her an instant-print camera with lots of film.
 During the week, have your photographer take each child’s picture at the decorated area and write the child’s name on his or her photo.

 Photocopy your VBS logo onto card stock, then tape the photo to the card.
-On the last day of VBS, distribute the souvenir photos to kids.
+On the last day of vacation Bible school distribute the souvenir photos to kids.
 This is a wonderful reminder of VBS.